-The San Antonio Board of REALTORS® (SABOR) reported that the number of days that homes that sold were on the market during February remained steady at just 74 days.
+The San Antonio Board of REALTORS® (SABOR) reported that the number of days that homes that sold were on the market during February saw a small drop to just 71 days.

 Here is an infographic with the breakdown of how the San Antonio Real Estate Market did during the month of February.

 The inventory of available homes for sale in San Antonio remains low as February finished at 3.6 months.
-The number of total listings (7,799) for the month of February was the lowest that they have been in the month of February since 2003.
+The number of total listings (8,687) for the month of February was actually higher than they were last year which has become a trend recently.